steven-freed/freedactive/README.md

 ```

 ***Reducers***\
-*Reducers*: changes the state of your instance given the current state and an action
+* Reducers - changes the state of your instance given the current state and an action
 ```js
 const Reducer = (function() {